yairtawil/ng2-drag-drop-list/README.md

 }
 ```

-Use `dragDropList` directive on the drag elements:
+Use `dragDropList` directive on the drag elements (TWO-WAY binding):

 ```html
     <div *ngFor="let color of colors"